 Are You A Houston Caregiver?
 Learn Three Ways You Can Involve Technology In Your Care Plan

 Research has clearly demonstrated that maintaining or even increasing socialization with family and friends has a tremendous impact on the longevity and wellness of senior citizens.
-UnitedHealthcare performed a 2012 study of a hundred different centenarians (those 100 or older) and discovered that social engagement is just as critical to aging well as healthy lifestyle or genetics are understood to be.
+UnitedHealthcare performed a 2012 study of a hundred different centenarians (those 100 or older) and discovered that social engagement is just as critical to aging well as a healthy lifestyle or genetics are understood to be.

 The thing is that some seniors have trouble arranging in-person meetings, but technology can offer practical solutions.
 Keep reading to learn a handful of ways that you, as a Houston caregiver, can stay in touch with someone using technology.